Emmotes/ic_spoilers/docs/anson.md

     "id": 2559,
     "flavour_text": "",
     "description": {
-        "desc": "Anson taunts enemies to attack him when he attacks, and when he successfully taunts an enemy his max Meditation stacks are increased by 1, up to a max of 25.
-The max stack increase resets when changing areas."
+        "desc": "Anson's attacks have a 50% chance to taunt enemies.
+When he successfully taunts an enemy, he increases his max Meditation stacks by 1 until changing areas, up to a max of 25"
     },
     "effect_keys": [
         {